gdw-workshop/2018_GDW_Workshop/exercises/GDW Beast Tutorial 2018.md

 ## Open Tracer

 File > Import Trace File
-	Select your *file_stem.log* file that is in progress from your current Beast run (yes you can view it before the Beast run is complete).
-You should also open *PLVAB_aln_GDW.log* which is a Beast output file from the same alignment we used earlier but with a few extra parameter estimates.
+	Select your *file_stem.log* file that is in progress from your current BEAST run (yes you can view it before the BEAST run is complete).
+You should also open *PLVAB_aln_GDW.log* which is a BEAST output file from the same alignment we used earlier but with a few extra parameter estimates.
 It will work well to let you see what a log file will look like after the end of a sufficiently long MCMC chain.

 You can also drag and drop files into the *Trace Files* area and open multiple trace files simultaneously to compare runs.

 Look at the mean posterior estimate of each parameter value within the ‘Traces’ pane on the bottom left…do they make sense?
 Ok.
 Probably none of this will make sense because you don’t know much about the dataset used but this is where you will evaluate parameter estimates to make sure they make sense when you analyze your own data!
 This is a good time to go back to the prior distributions and values we entered into BEAUTi to see how our choices may have influenced the outcome, or which parameter estimates may be wildy different than we thought they would be.

 The effective sample size (*ESS*) value is an important metric to use to evaluate if you have enough samples from your chain to have accurate estimates of your parameters.
 If this is less than 100 it will be red to give you a warning that estimates should not be trusted.
 Between 100 and 200 they are yellow…caution.
 Above 200 is considered acceptable and there is likely little benefit to going beyond that.
-To increase low ESS values you can: 1) run your chain longer (remember where you change this setting in BEAUTi?), 2) sample your chain more frequently, 3) run multiple independent runs of Beast and combine them (not covered here but you use LogCombiner to do this), 4) chose a less complex model as your data may not be informative enough for highly complex parameter estimates.
+To increase low ESS values you can: 1) run your chain longer (remember where you change this setting in BEAUTi?), 2) sample your chain more frequently, 3) run multiple independent runs of BEAST and combine them (not covered here but you use LogCombiner to do this), 4) chose a less complex model as your data may not be informative enough for highly complex parameter estimates.

 You can visualize the distribution/frequency of values sampled throughout the length of the MCMC chain by clicking on the tabs above the right pane.
 The *Trace* is especially useful to view in order to know if you have achieved good sampling of the posterior…it should look like a ‘spiny caterpillar’ (or at least that’s how it was taught to me).
 You can also select two parameters (by holding command) and then click on *Joint Marginal* to see how they relate to one another.
 Try this for the CP1+2 and CP3 kappa values…were we correct to estimate these codon partitions separately?
 Do the same for CP1+2 and CP3 mu values.
 Thoughts?
 What does this say about the flexibility of different codon positions to mutate/evolve over time?